 The initial leather cleaning supplies can be purchased online via Amazon.
 You’ll want a cleaner, some delicate cloths like microfiber, a sponge to apply the cleaner and a protector to put on once cleaned.
 The Leather Master line of cleaning supplies found clicking here is popular, works great and won’t damage.

 Learning how to clean leather can be done by spending an hour or so on YouTube and next getting out and practicing.
 Leather Master has a great line of demo video’s that can teach you enough to start cleaning once you’re finished watching.
 You can watch the video’s by clicking here to watch on YouTube.
-This is a particularly good one here:

 To learn more you can also take a local course to become certified.
 Courses on becoming a leather cleaning technician can be found by clicking here.